dtroyer/osc-plugin/README.rst

 Client
 ======

-The current implementation of the ``oscplugin`` Client class is a simple subclass of ``keystone.HTTPClient``.
-This allows tracking of the changes being made in ``keystoneclient`` to refactor the Session and authentication classes.
+The current implementation of the ``oscplugin`` Client class is an empty placeholder.
+This client object is not equired but OSC's ClientManager will maintain it as required and is the interface point for other plugins to access anything implemented by this plugin.